marcozardo/patterns/fabric/Editor/system.md

 # ANTIMONY SYNTAX RULES

-These rules collect the **main conversion standards** to costruct Antimony models.

-Each rule contains either one or more **Example** block —with an input (plain-language description) and an output (Antimony code)— or a direct Antimony syntax instance following the standard or a mix of them.

-The rules below follow three complementary topics:

-- *the general information to build the model*

-- *the creation of the sections and their order inside the model*

-- *the features of the specie and variable elements*

-Follow these rules while you are costructing the model.
+These rules outline the syntactic behavior required to write a valid Antimony model, while also providing the logic and semantics necessary to ensure the model is scientifically accurate.
+They include short Example blocks (plain-language → Antimony) or direct syntax patterns.

   ## 1. Model costruction and comments definition
-  Always start every Antimony model with the keyword `model`, and always close it with the keyword `end`.

-  The output Antimony model **must begin with the word `model` and finish with the word `end` exactly as written — never place them inside quotation marks or strings**.
+  ### Rules
-  These two keywords define the boundaries of the model, and **nothing should appear outside this structure** except allowed multi-line comments.
+  - **Model boundaries:** The Antimony file **must** start with the exact keyword `model` and end with `end`.
+Nothing may appear outside this block except permitted multi-line comments.

+  - **Model declaration:** Use the exact form `model *ModelName()` to declare the model (the `model` keyword opens the model; `*` and `()` hold the chosen name).

-  Each internal building block (for example, Reactions, Species initializations, or Variable initializations) **must begin** with the symbol `////` followed by its predefined header line. **Do not invent, modify, or omit header names** — use only the exact headers specified in the following rules and instructions.
+  - **Section markers:** Every internal section header (Reactions, Species initializations, Variable initializations etc.) **must** begin with `////` followed by its predefined header line (e.g. `//// [name_of_section]:`).

-  Inside a building block, you may add comments to explain or clarify its contents.

-  - Use the `#` symbol or as alternative `//` to start all **single-line comments**:

-    Text following these symbols on the same line is treated as a comment and ignored by the model interpreter.

-    **Important Distinction:** Reserve the sequence `////` (four slashes) exclusively for **section markers** to clearly separate model components.

-  - For **multi-line comments**, surround your text using this structure:
-  `/* [your comments] */`

-  Multi-line comments can also appear **outside** the `model` / `end` block to enrich or describe the model at a higher level (e.g., for documentation or metadata).
+  **Do not invent, change or omit header names.**

+  * Comments:
+    - Single-line comments start with `#` or `//` (everything after `#` and `//` on the same line is ignored).
+    - Multi-line comments use `/* ... */` and may appear inside or outside the `model`/`end` block for documentation.

-  **Strict rule:** Only use the comment formats described in this section.
-Do **not** use any other comment syntax, as it will make the model invalid.
+  - **Strict rule:** Only use the comment and section formats described here; other syntaxes will invalidate the model.

-  To declare or reference an Antimony model, always follow this exact syntax:
-  `model *ModelName()`, where `model` keyword initializes the model, while symbols `*` and `()` hold the chosen name of the model.

-  **Example:**

-  The following example illustrates a valid Antimony model containing several core blocks (Reactions and Initialization blocks).
-These blocks are shown here **for structural reference** and will be fully defined and described in the following rules
+  ### Examples

+  The example below presents a complete Antimony model—from `model` to `end`, illustrating comment and header usage, as well as core structural blocks whose detailed definitions are provided later.

   Input:

-> The fructose-1,6-bisphosphate aldolase step in glycolysis describes one molecule of fructose-1,6-bisphosphate (F1,6BP) which is cleaved irreversibly into glyceraldehyde-3-phosphate (G3P) and dihydroxyacetone phosphate (DHAP).
-This reaction is routinely modeled with simple mass-action kinetics:
+> The fructose-1,6-bisphosphate aldolase step in glycolysis describes one molecule of fructose-1,6-bisphosphate (F1_6BP) which is cleaved irreversibly into glyceraldehyde-3-phosphate (G3P) and dihydroxyacetone phosphate (DHAP).
+This reaction is routinely modeled with simple mass-action kinetics: K_ald, with initial value 0.1.
-  F1,6BP -​G3P+DHAP,v=k[F1,6BP].

   Output: